singhchanmeet/CounsellingFormMAIMS/README.md

 ## 📝 Introduction
  * This is the source code of <strong> The Admission and Counselling Portal for Maharaja Agrasen Institute of Management Studies </strong> made by me and <a href="https://github.com/exploring-solver"> Aman Sharma</a> under the guidance of CSE department, MAIT during July-August 2023..
  * If you are an Admin , please refer to the <a href="https://github.com/singhchanmeet/CounsellingFormMAIMS/blob/master/admin-docs.html"> admin-docs.html</a> file in the root directory of the project for an oversight on how to use the project.
- * If you are a developer who would like to contribute , please refer the detailed documentation below.
+ * If you are a developer who would like to contribute , please refer the documentation below.

 ## ⚙️ Basic Setup
 Clone the project repository :